 Then sometimes early in the morning you'd get up and you'd see a pack of wolves going across on that lake.
 Four, five, six, seven wolves'ed be portaging across the lake in packs.
 Wolves did that, right out on the middle of the lake.
 The schoolhouse was right on top of the hill, right near the lake, and we could see all of that.
 We have some boys living now who can verify that.

-Some of the Tibbitts's boys, like Tommy Tibbitts, went to school there.
+Some of the Tibbitts's boys -- like Tommy Tibbitts -- went to school there.
 I remember that he and his brother and friend had traps -- just a little way from the school building.
-He'd catch wolves there.
+He set trap for wolves, and he'd catch 'em right there.
 You could almost see his trapping ground from the schoolhouse.
-He set trap for wolves, and he'd catch wolves there.

 They used those wolves for fur those days.
-Ya, they used them for fur.
-There wasn't much money in them, but traders bought the fur.
+Ya; they used them for fur.
+There wasn't much money in them, but traders bought the fur anyway.
 We had a trading post there in Bena, and old Flemming was buying then.
 That's where the boys got rid of their fur.
 There were muskrats down by the lake, and they trapped them too.